PhlipArima.com

 By Phlip Arima

-a teardrop shadow on your throat
+A teardrop shadow on your throat

 the metronome of my heart speaking with the dark